Social Security Disability Insurance & Medicare

 ROB LEVINE, SOCIAL SECURITY DISABILITY LAWYER

-SOCIAL SECURITY DISABILITY INSURANCE AND MEDICARE
+SS DISABILITY INSURANCE AND MEDICARE

 After you receive disability benefits for 24 months, you will automatically be eligible for Medicare Part A and Part B. However, if you have permanent kidney failure requiring regular dialysis or a transplant or you have amyotrophic lateral sclerosis (Lou Gehrig’s disease), you might qualify for Medicare almost immediately.

-SOCIAL SECURITY DISABILITY INSURANCE & MEDICARE
+SS DISABILITY INSURANCE & MEDICARE

 You will receive your red, white, and blue Medicare card on the 25th month of disability.
 If you don’t want Part B, follow the instructions that come with the card and send the card back.
 If you keep the card, you keep Part B and will pay Part B premiums.